SravanthiTadakamadla/Fundamental-Animation/README.md

-Beginner Animation using HTML,CSS and Flexbox
+Beginner Flexbox Animation using HTML,CSS and Javascript Navigates to another page